James Stephens Speed: Life

 His father, John Speed, moved to Jefferson County in about 1795 and established a farm on Salt River Rd. (which became Dixie Highway), about 9 miles south of Louisville.
 James Speed moved to Louisville in his late teens and within a few years became a partner in a building and railroad contracting firm, Pickett and Speed.

 He was elected to the Kentucky House of Representatives in 1843, and appointed a United States marshal by president Zachary Taylor in 1849.
-He was served as mayor of Louisville from April 26, 1852 until April 1855.
-The rules governing the office were confusing, and Speed was actually re-elected by popular vote each year of his term, yet never awarded an election certificate.
+He was served as mayor of Louisville from April 26, 1852, to April 1855.
+The rules governing the office were confusing, and Speed was actually re-elected by popular vote each year of his term yet never awarded an election certificate.
 Speed argued that his original election meant his term lasted until 1856, but a resolution in 1855 called for a new election that year.
-The election was won by Know-Nothing candidate John Barbee.
-Speed did not run in the election, believing he would remain mayor anyway, but Barbee was recognized as mayor by the city council, overriding Speed's veto.
+The election was won by the Know-Nothing candidate, John Barbee.
+Speed did not run in the election and believed that he would remain mayor anyway, but Barbee was recognized as mayor by the city council, overriding Speed's veto.
 Speed appealed but ultimately lost at the Kentucky Supreme Court.